spacetelescope/webbpsf/docsource/poppy.rst

 (with correct array size and sampling), and then performing the optical propagation onto the final image plane.

+There is an even higher level class :py:class:`Instrument` which adds support for selectable instrument mechanisms (such as filter wheels, pupil stops, etc).
+In particular it adds support for computing via synthetic photometry the appropriate weights for multiwavelength computations through a spectral bandpass filter, and for PSF blurring due to pointing jitter (neither of which effects are modeled by :py:class:`OpticalSystem`).
+Given a specified instrument configuration, an appropriate :py:class:`OpticalSystem` is generated, the appropriate wavelengths and weights are calculated based on the bandpass filter and target source spectrum, the PSF is calculated, and optionally is then convolved with a blurring kernel due to pointing jitter.
+All of the WebbPSF instruments are implemented by subclassing ``poppy.Instrument``.

-Poppy presently assumes that these propagation steps can be modeled using Fraunhofer diffraction (far-field), such that the relationship between pupil and image plane optics is given by two-dimensional Fourier transforms.
+Poppy presently assumes that optical propagation can be modeled using Fraunhofer diffraction (far-field), such that the relationship between pupil and image plane optics is given by two-dimensional Fourier transforms.
 Fresnel propagation is not currently supported.